About Regeneration

 Land Managers

 Stop the loss of insect habitat in cities and on county, state, and federal land and restore insect populations.
 Reduce or eliminate the use of toxic chemicals in urban spaces and on public lands (see Nature of Cities Nexus).
 In cities, encourage the establishment of wildflower verges and pollinator corridors.
-Emphasize native plants.
+Emphasize native plants(link is external).
 Make the insect-friendly plots as large as possible.

 Scientists